charleneTanataaa/garden-of-words/README.md

 With a sprinkle of sunshine and a garden full of prompts, we’re helping writing habits take root, turning “I should write more” into “I’m blooming with ideas!”

+Write a letter everyday and for each day, watch your flower grows bloomer and bloomer.

 ## Installation 🚀
 1. Clone the project using the link provided by Github.
 ```bash